RehanSaeed/rehansaeed.github.io/content/posts/2017/custom-project-templates-using-dotnet-new/index.md

 ## Template NuGet Packages

-So how do you create a NuGet package containing a project template that's compatible with dotnet new?
+So how do you create a NuGet package containing a project template that's compatible with `dotnet new`?
 I'm assuming you are familiar with creating NuGet packages, if not take a look at the NuGet [documentation](https://docs.microsoft.com/en-gb/nuget/quickstart/create-and-publish-a-package).
 You can create NuGet packages of your project templates by creating a `Templates.nuspec` file like the one below and placing all of your templates in a content folder beside it.
 The content folder is a special folder which NuGet understands to contain static files.
 If you look at the nuspec file below, you'll notice the packageType element.
 This is a new way to tell NuGet that this NuGet package contains project templates.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>